Skip to main content

 How It Compares

 Within Les Sables-d'Olonne, La Cuisine de Bertrand sits alongside a small group of restaurants worth knowing.
-At the leading of the price range, L'Abissiou at €€€€ is the option if you want a full modern tasting experience and are prepared to pay accordingly.
-L'Estran offers modern cuisine at a mid-tier price and is worth considering if you want something more contemporary in approach.
+At the top of the price range, L'Abissiou at €€€€ is the option if you want a full modern tasting experience and are prepared to pay accordingly.
+L'Estran offers modern cuisine at a mid-tier price and works if you want something more contemporary in approach.
 For creative cooking at €€€, Le Quai des Saveurs is the direct alternative if you want more invention on the plate and are willing to spend a step up from La Cuisine de Bertrand.

 At the €€ tier, La Cuisine de Bertrand competes directly with Alice, le bistrot - Le Manoir de la Mortière (also Traditional Cuisine) and La Cotriade (Seafood).
 La Cotriade is the better call if Atlantic seafood is your primary interest.
 Alice is a reasonable alternative for traditional French cooking but lacks the consecutive Michelin recognition that distinguishes La Cuisine de Bertrand.
 For a more casual setting, Bistro'Quai covers the relaxed quayside dining category without the Michelin credential.